Nishi-Funabashi Station: History

 The station opened on the Sobu Line on November 10, 1958, initially serving passengers only.
 It moved into a new station building on December 15, 1968, when the line was quadrupled.

-The Eidan Tozai Line arrived here on March 29, 1969, and through service between the two lines commenced.
+The Teito Rapid Transit Authority (TRTA) Tozai Line arrived here on March 29, 1969, and through service between the two lines commenced.
 Freight services commenced on April 8.

 The high-level station opened on October 2, 1978, when platforms 9 and 10 (presentday 11 and 12) started being used as the terminus of the Musashino Line.
 On March 3, 1986, platforms 9 and 10 opened for use by the initial section of the Keiyo Line (from here to Chiba-Minato).
 Freight services ceased on November 1, 1986.

 The next part of the Keiyō Line (Shin-Kiba to Nishi-Funabashi and Minami-Funabashi) opened on December 1, 1988.
 At the same time, through services began between the Keiyo and Musashino Lines.

 The Tōyō Rapid Railway Line opened on April 27, 1996, with through services to the Eidan Tōzai Line from the first day.

 The station facilities of the Tozai Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 The Dila Nishi-Funabashi station building complex opened on January 15, 2005.